Informfully/Documentation/docs/source/experiment.rst

 However, there is the option to connect an external recommender system framework to the Informfully back end in order to have ranked user recommendations.

 To have users receive personalized recommendations, the collection ``recommendationLists`` (see `Database Collections <https://informfully.readthedocs.io/en/latest/database.html>`_) needs to be populated.
-Below this paragraph is a reference implementation of how to create a single user recommendations.
+Below this paragraph is a reference implementation of how to create a single user's recommendations.
 (We advise using the official package for creating ``ObjectId``-records).

 .. code-block:: python